Policy and Procedure Name:

 procedure specific to the request.

-follow the steps to open a claim to process the request as outlined in the Claim
+shall follow the steps to open a claim to process the request as outlined in

-application for compensation is approved, BWC claims services staff shall refer
+an application for compensation is approved, BWC claims services staff shall

 5. Upon